Large Energy Users

 - For campus facilities, the 400 kW or 4000 DTh threshold shall be met on a campus-wide level (i.e. total demand of campus).
 Any number of buildings may be included in the Energy Efficiency Plan.

-- Qualifying entities will be ranked by amount of contribution to the NJCEP fund in 2011 from all eligible facilities (400 kW average annual billed peak demand or greater).
+- Qualifying entities will be ranked by amount of contribution to the NJCEP fund in FY 2016 from all eligible facilities (400 kW average annual billed peak demand or greater).

-- Top entities will be approved to submit their Draft Energy Efficiency Plan (DEEP) for fund reservation.
+- Once qualified, entities will be approved to submit their Draft Energy Efficiency Plan (DEEP) for fund reservation or the Final Energy Efficiency Plan (FEEP) for incentive commitment.

-A total of $28 million is reserved for the 2011 pilot to be distributed based on the specifications below.
-The maximum incentive per entity is the lessor of:
+Incentives for the FY2017 program (July 1, 2016 - June 30, 2017) to be distributed based on the specifications below.
+The maximum incentive per entity is the lesser of:

 - 75% of total project(s) cost